mapflat/func-patterns-for-oo-minds/slides/slide.md

+# Argonaut

-# Functional patterns for object-oriented minds
+* Functional lenses for JSON

-Slide contents here
+* Powerful but odd DSL